-for all $0<\alpha\leq 1$ if $\Lambda(A)>0$, and in the limit, as $\alpha\to 0$, holds true the equality. \end{lemma} {\it Proof.} (i) Clearly, we can assume that $\Lambda(A)>0$.
+and in the limit, as $\alpha\to 0$, holds true the equality. \end{lemma} {\it Proof.} $(i)$ Clearly, we can assume that $\Lambda(A)>0$.
+Let $f_A$ be a measurable version of the Radon-Nikodym derivative $d\Lambda_A/d\phi_A$.
 A straightforward computation, using the uniqueness of the Radon-Nikodym derivative, shows that

 Therefore,

 The multiplication by $\Lambda(A)$ implies (i).